gardener/gardener/docs/proposals/25-namespaced-cloud-profiles.md

 ## Summary

 [CloudProfiles](https://github.com/gardener/gardener/blob/master/docs/concepts/apiserver.md#cloudprofiles) are non-namespaced objects that are managed centrally by Gardener operators.
-They usually don't only contain global configuration, but options that are relevant to certain projects only (e.g. special machine types).
+They usually contain not only global configuration, but options that are relevant to certain projects only (e.g. special machine types).
 This increases the operation burden for operators and clutters `CloudProfile` objects.
 On the other hand, users are blocked until the requested special configuration is rolled out to the desired landscapes.

 This GEP proposes a mechanism that allows project administrators to create `NamespacedCloudProfile`s that are only visible in the project they belong to.